 Putting the wrist at risk

 CTS has been associated with diabetes, hypothyroidism, pregnancy, oral contraceptives, alcoholism, smoking, obesity and lack of exercise.
 Women are more affected than men, and the condition is rare among children.
-It is easily diagnosed with the use of electro-diagnostic studies-a study to see whether a nerve is conducting an impulse adequately from the wrist to the hand.
+It is easily diagnosed with the use of electro diagnostic studies.
+That’s just a study to see whether a nerve is conducting an impulse adequately from the wrist to the hand.

-The treatment of CTS varies with its severity.
-Often a wrist splint to keep the wrist from moving, combined with a painkiller such as Tylenol or Motrin, can reduce the symptoms.
-This, however, does not cure the condition.
-It has been found that vitamin B6 (299 milligrams per day) can help.
-The injection of corticosteroids in the tunnel often helps to reduce the inflammation, thereby reducing compression of the nerve.
+The treatment of CTS varies as to its severity.
+Often, a wrist splint (which keeps the wrist from moving) combined with a painkiller such as Tylenol or Motrin, can reduce the symptoms.
+This treatment, however, does not cure the condition.
+It has been found that vitamin B-6 (299 mg per day) can help.
+The injection of corticosteroids into the tunnel often helps to reduce the inflammation, thereby reducing compression of the nerve.
 If all medical approaches fail, surgery can be the answer.
 CTS surgery is done to reduce the compression on the nerve.

-My mom didn't have all of these options and had to live with the condition.
-In reflection, I don't know how the old folks did it.
-Imagine-with knee pain from standing and numb hands from wringing clothes, my mom could still smile, cook, sew and hug her grandchildren.
+My mom didn’t have all of these options and therefore had to live with the condition.
+On reflection, I don’t know how the old folks did it.
+Imagine, with knee pain from standing and numb hands from wringing clothes, my mom could still smile, cook, sew and hug her grandchildren.